brianmakesthings/brianmakesthings.github.io/_posts/2024-05-30-quantifying-achievements.md

 # How to add numbers to your resume
 ## A Software Developer's guide to quantifying your impact

-One of the most common pieces of feedback I got on my resume while I was a student was to add numbers to help quantify the achievements on my resume but I had no idea how to do so.
+One of the most common pieces of feedback I got on my resume while I was a student was to add numbers to help quantify the achievements but I had no idea how to do so.
 Some people have told me with a straight face that you can estimate, guess, or make up these numbers but this never really sat right by me.

 After working as a developer for two years, I've learned a few ways to quantify my achievements that I'd love to share!

-As a software developer, two types of quantifiable metrics you can broadly focus on are software quality or performance and business metrics.
+Two types of quantifiable metrics you can broadly focus on are software quality or performance and business metrics.

 ### Software Metrics